stagehand-framework/stagehand/README.md

   - The directory that your app builds to (ie public, out, build)
 - This will create a `.github/workflow` directory in your repo for GitHub Actions.
   - If you need to alter your GitHub build process look for `create_review_app.yml` and `remove_review_app.yml`

-### Setting Up Your Stagehand Dashboard

-- Stagehand needs two additional pieces of information to know how to handle routing:
-- If you app is a Single Page Application (ie React)
-- Or if you app has all of its static routes served from `path/index.html` as opposed to just `path.html`
-  - Gatsby uses this routing out of the box
-  - You can check your build folder (public, out, build) to see how your application handles routing
-- This will create the `.github/stagehand` folder where the html, javascript, and service worker files will live
-- We provide a basic dashboard overlay that will be visible from every page of your stagehand application
-  - It is an HTML wrapper around your entire application
-  - We provide a banner at the top of your page containing some metadata (Creation Time, branch that the PR was opened on, and owner of the repository)
-- If you wish to add to this dashboard you can alter the html and javascript that we provide out of the box.

 ### Adding build time environment variables